 Most of us are plugged into our personal (on-demand) feed of entertainment, delivered by our favorite device.

 Intelligent marketers covet reaching folks sharing experiences at the same time because it’s a more efficient and effective way of engaging customers.

-Live sports, especially Football, Basketball and Baseball, translate well to every media — they are safe for anyone to watch —and they elicit an emotional connection unlike any other type of content.
+Live sports, especially NCAA Football and Basketball, translate well to every media, they are safe for anyone to watch, and they elicit an emotional connection unlike any other type of content.

 Sports work well in TV, Radio, social media platforms like Facebook, Instagram, Twitter, and are ideal for streaming.
 Also, they provide compelling content and analysis for printed publications like magazines, newspapers, and programs.

 This means flexibility in creating effective and affordable campaigns for sponsors.

 Collegiate sports are also blue chip and brand safe — meaning your business won’t have to worry about being associated with anything obscene or politically offensive — a growing concern especially in the digital marketing space.

 Take the Shortcut to Becoming Unique and Compelling

 One of the biggest challenges facing business owners today is figuring out how to differentiate themselves from their competitors.

 How can your law firm, furniture store, HVAC company, or auto dealership stand out from your competition?